DiegoSousa/Twitter4jAndTwitterRestApi/README.md

-<h1>Twitter4j And TwitterRestApi
+<h1>Twitter4j or TwitterRestApi

-Implementation of authentication with Twitter using OAuth protocol and Junit unit tests of the functionality of twitter. eg: Status Update
+Implementation of authentication with Twitter using OAuth protocol and Junit unit tests of the functionality of twitter.

-To view the example of OAuth authentication using the REST API v1.1 and using Twitter4J, look at the classes "AuthTwitterRest.java" and "AuthTwitter4j.java" respectively.
+To view the example of OAuth authentication using the REST API v1.1 and using Twitter4J, look at the classes "AuthTwitterRest.java" or "AuthTwitter4j.java" respectively.

 To test the application run the test classes contained in the package test/

 <h1>Requirements:

-# Maven<br />
+- Maven<br />

 <b>2 - To install Maven:<b>